sanchee15/ansible-role-mongodb-cluster/README.md

 which contains something like the following:

     mongodb_users:
-     - { name: username, password: password, database: dbname }
+     - { username: username, password: password, database: dbname }

 Next, you can include the role in your playbook: